symphoniacloud/dynamodb-entity-store/README.md

 shaun is 3 years old
 ```

-The underlying call to DynamoDB's 'get' API needs to include both PK and SK fields.
+The underlying call to DynamoDB's `get` API needs to include both PK and SK fields.
 We use the same `pk()` and `sk()`
-generator functions as we did for `put` to calculate these, based on just the `breed` and `name` _identifier_ values for
+generator functions as we did for `put` to calculate these, but based on just the `breed` and `name` _identifier_ values for
 a sheep.

 Note that unlike the AWS SDK's 'get' operation here we get a **well-typed result**.
-This is possible because of the [*
+This is possible because of the
-*type-predicate function**](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) that we
-included when creating `SHEEP_ENTITY` .
+[**type-predicate function**](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) that we included when creating `SHEEP_ENTITY` .
 Note that in this basic example we assume that the underlying DynamoDB record
 attributes include all the properties on a sheep object, but it's possible to customize parsing and/or derive values
 from the PK and SK fields if you want to optimize your DynamoDB table - I'll show that a little later.